 I wrote little things here and there, nothing worthy of much mention.
 I was getting my feet wet, remembering how this whole thing worked.
 Then, on one lonely three day weekend (can’t remember if it was Memorial or Labor Day), I opened up the laptop, sat on the bed and set out to write a piece of ‘epic fantasy’.
 I did 110,000 words over that three day weekend thanks to take out/delivery food and a lot of Mt Dew.
 That’s when I knew I needed to do this stuff for real.
 That was also the birth of ‘The New Universe’.

-My professional life is often odd and chaotic and I’m sure I’ll talk about it from time to time here.
+My life is often odd and chaotic and I’ll talk about it here from time to time.